jaynilpatel/starcraft2/README.md

 #### Before you start the game:
  1. First, you will need to download/install StarCraft II.
 Grab the client, and install the game from here: [Clients](https://us.battle.net/account/download/).
- 1. Download Maps Packs from Blizzard s2client: [Map Packs](https://github.com/Blizzard/s2client-proto#map-packs)
+ 1. Download Map Packs from Blizzard s2client: [Map Packs](https://github.com/Blizzard/s2client-proto#map-packs)
     1. Download ```Ladder 2017 Season 1```
     1. Once you have the maps archive, extract them to a Maps directory from within your StarCraft II directory (C:\Program Files (x86)\StarCraft II\Maps).
 Now the hierarchy will be:
         ```